cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

     In the examples below we assume the default name and namespace for the operator deployment.

-The behavior of the operator can be customized through a `ConfigMap` that is located in the same namespace of the operator deployment and with the same name of the operator followed by the `-config` suffix.
+The behavior of the operator can be customized through a `ConfigMap` that is located in the same namespace of the operator deployment and with `postgresql-operator-controller-manager-config` as the name.

-As a result, if you have installed the operator using the standard deployment manifest, the default `ConfigMap` is `postgresql-operator-controller-manager-config` in the `postgresql-operator-system` namespace.

 !!!
 Important
     Any change to the config map will not be automatically detected by the operator,